How Mali's 'Black Panther' became a football icon

 Just a year after joining Saint-Etienne, Keita - who died on Saturday aged 76 - was celebrating not only a French league and cup double but also seeing his nickname, the Black Panther, adorn the club's new logo.

-It represented quite a turnaround for a man who famously had to make his way from a Paris airport to Saint Etienne in a taxi despite having no money after no-one from the club was in the French capital to greet a 20-year-old arriving in Europe for the first time.
+It represented quite a turnaround for a man who famously had to make his way from a Paris airport to Saint-Etienne in a taxi despite having no money after no-one from the club was in the French capital to greet a 20-year-old arriving in Europe for the first time.

 From such humble beginnings, which mirrored his own upbringing back home, Keita rose to become not only the first African Footballer of the Year, in 1970, but also a pioneer for the continental talent that has since flooded Europe.